 - What it Takes to Be a Virtual Assistant: Finding Clients

-- What it Takes to Be a Virtual Assistant: Q & A
+- What it Takes to Be a Virtual Assistant: Picking Your Niche

 A VA can be a long-term commitment, or a “one time deal” for a project.
 It’s up to the VA and the business owner to hammer out the details and put it into a contract.
 My advice to all VAs (new or veteran) is to never work without a contract.
 If you need an idea of what a Virtual Assistant contract looks like, leave a comment below with your email and I will send you a template of the one I use.

 What a VA is NOT.
 Being a Virtual Assistant is an organized business like any other business.
-You wouldn’t pound a nail in your neighbor’s porch and call yourself a carpenter, right?
-The same applies for a being a VA.
-If you want be a virtual assistant, create your business as a LLC or Sole Proprietor, get business cards made, form a resume, and create a sales page with your rates and skills.
+You wouldn’t pound a nail on your neighbor’s porch and call yourself a carpenter, right?
+The same applies to being a VA.
+If you want to be a virtual assistant, create your business as an LLC or Sole Proprietor, get business cards made, form a resume, and create a sales page with your rates and skills.
 Be serious about it and conduct yourself like a business professional.

 Have we piqued your interest?

 GOOD.
 Be sure and check out Thaleia’s posts HERE as well since we are doing this series in tandem.
 If you have any specific thoughts, comments, or questions, please leave them in the comment box below.
 We want to know what YOU are wondering about and what you need to know to start Rockin The VA Life 🙂

 Tons of “getting started” info from what kind of gear will you need to where are the best places to find clients.
 Did I mention it was free?